couchbase-partners/amazon-cloud-formation-couchbase/documentation/aws-well-architected-framework-review.md

 The template configures each Couchbase node with its public DNS record.
 With AWS split brain DNS, that record resolves to the private IP when invoked from inside the node's VPC.
 It resolves to the public IP when invoked from elsewhere.
 For the single cluster deployment in scope for this document, this configuration is substantially equivalent to configuring with private DNS.

 ## REL 3.
 How does your system adapt to changes in demand?
+Couchbase deployments are able to perform well against a wide variety of load profiles without changing the underlying hardware the database is deployed on.
+This is due, in part, to the memory first architecture of the database.

 Autoscaling a database is difficult.
-In the event of increased demand, we recommend that an administrator identify the need and add or remove a node.
+In the event of significantly increased demand, we recommend that an administrator identify the need and add or remove a node.
 Cluster operations are documented [here](https://developer.couchbase.com/documentation/server/4.6/clustersetup/server-setup.html).

 ## REL 4.
 How are you monitoring AWS resources?
 The Couchbase Administrator provides a single pane of glass for monitoring.
 Documentation is available [here](https://developer.couchbase.com/documentation/server/4.6/monitoring/monitor-intro.html).

+To monitor the underlying IaaS, we recommend a user use the AWS Console and set up alerts as their operational best practices and use case requires.

 ## REL 5.
 How are you executing change?
 Couchbase does not automate upgrades.
 Documentation for upgrades is given [here](https://developer.couchbase.com/documentation/server/4.6/install/upgrade.html).